 Here are some of the most common types of damages that you might see on your vehicle from a valet crashing or damaging your car that you’ll want them to take responsibility for:

 - Broken windows

 - More serious body damage if the crash is serious

 - Other serious damage from a more serious crash

 Of course, these are just the main types of damages that could happen to your car when a valet crashes it, or does anything else with it that they weren’t given permission to do.
 When you get your car back and report the damages to the valet, they could claim you signed away their liability with your valet ticket, but that won’t always stand.

 Figuring out who is liable, working with insurance companies, and determining what you’re owed can all get complicated.
-That’s why it can be beneficial to hire a car accident attorney.
+That’s why it can be beneficial to speak with our legal team.
 They’ll be able to guide you through the process and ensure you get what you deserve for the damages.

 Thomas Law Offices Is Here for You

 When you trust someone else to care for your vehicle as you do, it can be frustrating to see that it’s been damaged when returned.
 Valets are supposed to park your car safely and without damage.
 When the opposite has happened, our car accident lawyers could help you.

 At Thomas Law Offices, we understand how complex insurance claims and other claims can be.
 We’re here to support you and ensure you get the justice you deserve.
 Reach out to our office today so one of our Louisville car accident lawyers can get started working for you.